FuelLabs/sway/fuels-abigen-macro/README.md

 }
 ```

 This example and many more can be found under `tests/harness.rs`.
+To run the whole test suite run `cargo test` inside `fuels-abi-gen-macro/`.